Forcepoint/fp-pta-host-template-centos-7-test/README.md

 This is a Packer process which creates a VM on a vSphere host.

-You may notice that I run Packer with the vmware-iso builder here, and not the vsphere-iso builder.
-I do this because I found that the vsphere-iso builder wouldn't work with vSphere 6.0 or 6.5.
-I could only get it to work with 6.7.
-Your experience may vary.
-Anyways, I wanted to include a Packer example for using vmware-iso.
-If you want to convert this template process to use the vsphere-iso builder instead, go for it!
-The template-windows-10-test example uses the vsphere-iso builder if you want something to follow during your conversion.

 ## Setup

 Runs on either Windows of Linux.